Darling Heights, Queensland: History

-Darling Heights was named by Queensland Place Names Board on 1 January 1966 with boundaries confirmed on 1 June 1981.
+Darling Heights was named by the Queensland Place Names Board on 1 January 1966 with boundaries confirmed on 1 June 1981.
 The name was originally proposed to be College Heights to reflect the new university college that was being planned for the area, but, when it was expected that the college would be called the Darling Downs Institute of Technology, the name Darling Heights was preferred.
 In 1992, the institute was renamed the University of Southern Queensland.

 Darling Heights State School opened on 29 January 1980.